rishab231/random-apis/CSVReader/readme.md

 ## CSVReader

 While working on a large dataset in Java, I came across a need to create an efficient way to store CSV files.
 This API reads in a CSV file for you using Java's `BufferedReader` and stores it as a list of maps from Header (Stored as a `String`) -> `Attribute`, which is a wrapper class around either an `Integer` or a `String`.
-(This can be modified for other types such as `Double` as well as other User-Defined Classes);
+(This can be modified for other types such as `Double` as well as other User-Defined Classes).

 ### Prerequisites